laurencedawson/sync-for-reddit/README.md

 ## TODO

+### Messaging
+	- Need to set the target ID for messaging header
+	- Messaging padding at top too large

 ### Chips
 	- Hook up "Top growing"

 ### Slides
 	- Hook up comment slides
-	- Selftext preview text size
+	- Selftext preview text size (seems to be different in the list than comments)

 ### Cards
 	- Hook up the new inline video player for cards